jthoel/compose-guacamole/README.md

 # compose-guacamole

+This repository is forked from [BrowncoatShadow/compose-guacamole](https://github.com/BrowncoatShadow/compose-guacamole), added some translation in Chinese and the guacamole is up to date.

 [Guacamole](https://guacamole.incubator.apache.org/) is a really useful tool, but can be difficult to setup properly.
 The deployment  process can be greatly simplified using docker containers, and orchestrated using `docker-compose`.